Jenny Rosenstrach – Dinner A Love Story

-The publication’s food section employed staff to create and test and photograph recipes.
+The publication’s food section employed staff to create, test, and photograph recipes.
 But when they needed a writer to polish the articles and work magic with the words, Jenny became that person.

 In 2009, when Cookie magazine—and her writing position at that parenting publication—ended, Jenny decided to stay home with her small children and “somehow write about food.”